 Chicago's Gold Coast is bounded by North Avenue, Division Street, Chicago Avenue, and Lake Michigan.
-More about Gold Coast Real Estate
+Check out other Chicago neighborhoods here.

 For home buyers in search of condos in “city that never sleeps” type of neighborhood, this area fits their dream!
 On the surface Gold Coast real estate is a historic gem: an area rich with culture and qualities more elite than any other Chicago neighborhood lined with street after street of high-rise condominium towers, those in search of that true luxury living lifestyle shall look no further than the Gold Coast.

 In addition to making for a great history lesson and to supplying some of the best condos & residential dwellings, the Gold Coast boasts a plethora of fine restaurants, infinite shopping opportunities, various public transportation routes, and enough bars and nightclubs to make one not even want to leave the bustling neighborhood.

 From unstoppable daytime crowds to plenty of Oak St. beach action, the Gold Coast remains one of the most vibrant areas of the entire city.
 On any given day, whether January or July, the Gold Coast is, without a doubt, any prospective renter or luxury condo buyer’s paradise.
 Alas, let the boredom vanish: the Gold Coast will ensure the folks remain lively, youthful, and entertained.